Elote en Vaso (Corn in a Cup)

-Do you love the flavor of Mexican street corn, but hate having to floss when you’re done eating?
-Boy, do I have a surprise for you!
-This easy recipe for Elote en Vaso (a.k.a.
-Esquites) is about to change your life for the better.
-This authentic Mexican recipe has all the flavor of the original but without the cob!
-Made with just 7 ingredients in less than 10 minutes.
+Do you love the flavor of Mexican street corn but hate having to floss when you’re done eating?
+Then this elote en vaso recipe is about to change your life.
+Also known as esquites or Mexican corn in a cup, this easy and authentic dish has all the flavor of grilled traditional elotes, but without the cob!
+Made with just 7 ingredients in less than 10 minutes, it’s the ultimate corn cup snack.

-Perhaps Mexico’s finest street dish, Esquites are steaming corn kernels drenched in melted butter and aromatic lime juice that have been topped with crumbly, salty cheese.
-Typically served in styrofoam cups (giving it the alternative name elote en vaso, or “corn in a cup”), this simple, comforting classic is sold all over Mexico and in border cities like my hometown El Paso.
-You can find it everywhere from street corners and bazaars to festivals and parades!
+Perhaps Mexico’s finest street dish, esquites are warm, juicy corn kernels drenched in butter and lime juice, then topped with crumbly cotija cheese, crema Mexicana or mayonaise, chili powder, and a drizzle of hot sauce.
+Typically served in Styrofoam or plastic cups (hence the name elote en vaso, or “corn in a cup”), this comforting classic is sold all over Mexico—from bustling plazas and street corners to festivals and family gatherings.

 Why You’ll Love This Recipe